dsaw/material-resume-blue/README.md

 * Bulletpoint list

 ## To do
-* Make it responsive - look ugly in low resolutions.
+* Make it responsive - looks ugly in low resolutions.
 * Refactor!